Jahid1604091/Doctor-Appointment-backend/README.md

 #### Payment Gateway
-            1. After Payment Successfull Appointment will be approved
+            1. After Payment Successfull Appointment will be approved (D)